Updated: Jul 12

 With social distancing becoming a reality across South Africa and globally, online therapy has been gaining in popularity.
 What can such a mode of therapy offer, in relation to traditional face-to-face therapy?
 And is this an effective way of therapeutic connection in these disconnected times?
 This article considers how online therapy works, and if it can work for you.
-As a counselling psychologist, I have experience providing online therapy - you can contact me for more information or to book a session.
+As a counselling psychologist, I have experience providing online therapy - you can book your first appointment today.

 What is Online Therapy?

 Online therapy can be categorised under 'telepsychology', which is psychology done remotely.
 This may include therapy conducted via email, messages, apps, telephonically or through video call.
 Online therapy goes by many other names, such as video call therapy or e-therapy.
 Often it may even be known by the platform used, like Zoom, Skype or WhatsApp therapy.
 Online therapy can be done exclusively where the therapist and client will only speak online, or can be in conjunction with traditional face-to-face counselling sessions.

 Is Online Therapy for Me?

 There are numerous reasons why a person may choose to seek online counselling, such as:

 Anxiety or phobias

 Recently, with health concerns rising around COVID-19, and many countries in lockdown, online therapy has become a safe way to stay home and still receive therapeutic support.
 Firstly, it is important to note that while online therapy has been in use since the advent of the internet, it is still new and as such has not had the same level of usage and research as traditional forms.
 Counselling online can come with many benefits, but potential downsides.
 Ultimately, the decision to receive online therapy is best made by contacting a therapist and discussing this.